 Rosita’s Mexican Restaurant has a family-friendly cantina setting serving Mexican standards and freshly made tortillas.
 A special favorite of Greenlake Guest House owners.

-Shelter Lounge serves creative dishes and quality cocktails in a contemporary lounge setting.
+Noi serves authentic Thai dishes and quality cocktails in a beautiful and airy setting.

 Farm to Table dining inspired by the flavors of Central Washington's farming communities.